Level Up Your Kitchen Garden With an Arch Trellis

 Why It's Important to Add Trellises to Your Kitchen Garden

-Arch trellises give vining plants the space they need
+One: Trellises give vining plants the space they need

 Trellises make it possible for vining plants like cucumbers and pole beans to grow up and vertically, leaving plenty of space, sunlight, and air flow for the veggies down below.
 Vertical gardening also helps prevent mold and pests on the rambling vines, as the leaves will stay clean and dry while attached to the garden trellis.

-Arch trellises maximize production
+Two: Trellises maximize production

 Additionally, garden trellises make it possible to get the best production out of our gardens, with vining plants growing up and smaller plants growing along the width of our raised beds.
-Instead of just having the square-footage of the horizontal space in the garden, we now have available to us all that vertical space that stretches out over the the garden beds.

-Arch trellises are beautiful
+Three: trellises are beautiful

 Trellises aren't just functional, they're also beautiful, even when they're not draped in greenery.
 In fact, my favorite reason to use a garden trellis is because of its visual appeal.
-If a trellis mirrors the architectural style of the house, then it helps to create harmony and a sense of peace between the house and the garden.

 Why We Use Metal Garden Trellises

 When I first started gardening, I did what just about everyone else does and purchased tomato cages and a few bamboo stakes to grow my plants vertically.
-I even tried to build my own tomato cages with cattle panel and put together my own bean trellises with bamboo and twine.
+I even tried to build my own tomato cages with cattle panel and put together bean trellises with bamboo and twine.

-And while this was great exercise, it honestly didn't work that well for me in the kitchen garden.
+And while this was great exercise, it honestly didn't work that well for me in the vegetable garden.
 My tomatoes quickly overgrew my tomato cages and were impossible to prune or harvest from inside their "cage".
 Meanwhile, my bamboo pole trellises soon fell over under the weight of all those bean vines.

-Metal provides a much sturdier support structure, the kind that your more ambitious climbing plants crave in order to reach their fullest potential in the garden.
-Furthermore, powder-coated metal is extremely durable and weather resistant, so you'll get to enjoy your trellises in your garden for decades to come (as opposed to the season or two that DIY trellises tend to last).
+The trellises in the Gardenary Shop are made of powder-coated steel, which is extremely durable and weather resistant.
+You'll get to enjoy your trellises in your garden for decades to come (as opposed to the season or two that DIY trellises tend to last).

 Three Types of Kitchen Garden Trellises